pendingintent/cdisc-360i-notebooks/README.md

 ## How To ##

-1. Clone the repository or download a notebook
+1. Clone the repository
-2. Access [Google Colaboratory](https://colab.google.com/) using your Google account.
-3. Setup MyDrive to match URL requirements of notebook.
+2. Change into the cloned directory.
+3. Execute `source initial-startup.sh`

+The raw clinical data now exists in the PostgreSQL database.